 To date are there any particular matches, whether as a tag team or singles that you are most proud of?
 How was the story told?

-There is actually a few matches that I am really proud of.
+There are actually a few matches that I am really proud of.
 One, in particular, was with a promotion, Limitless Wrestling, that night myself and my opponent were both booked to wrestle other people.
 I was supposed to wrestle Chuck Taylor, my opponent was supposed to wrestle Hot Sauce Tracey Williams.
 Due to unforeseen reasons, neither one was able to make the event.
 The promoter Randy Carver Jr. kind of put us under some pressure and said ‘You guys are wrestling each other now, and you guys are going to be the opening match, and you need to kill it.’
 So, there was no pressure on us as we were both lesser independent names that had to wrestle each other when the fans are expecting one thing and getting something else.

 It was myself and Ace Romero against Mikey Webb and Donovan Dijak, also for Limitless Wrestling.
 The show was stacked, it had guys like Flip Gordon, JT Dunn, Cody Rhodes was in the main event.
 A top-notch card, and we had the match of the night, we absolutely killed it.
 Those two in particular, and if we are going to do the trio of Limitless Wrestling matches, in May the promoter gave me the opportunity to wrestle Paul London, and that was really cool for me.

-At the end of the match, I cut a promo and I wanted to thank him for the match, and he grabbed the mic and started talking about me, and the promoter surprised me with an 8 x 10 of me and him when I was a kid, and at the end of London’s speech, he picked up the picture and said, ‘Can you sign this for me?’
+He grabbed the mic and started talking about me, and the promoter surprised me with an 8 x 10 of me and him when I was a kid, and at the end of London’s speech, he picked up the picture and said, ‘Can you sign this for me?’
 It went full circle for me.
 I asked him for his autograph 8 years ago and now he’s asking me for mine.
 I was borderline in tears; my girlfriend was in tears.

 As a former tag team champion, was there any other matches that stand out?

-I have another tag match that means a lot to me, it was with a guy who is another partner with named Cam Zagami.
+I have another tag match that means a lot to me, it was with a guy who is another partner named Cam Zagami.
 We had teamed up as the Cam-An Connection, or the Cam-An Reconnection.
 Old backstory on Cam and I: we had known each other, and in 2012 we started teaming together.
 In 2013 at a random show, Cam came up with the name as a total spoof on the Can-Am Connection.
 So, we started teaming, and I never knew how far he and I would get, but we ended up becoming the Chaotic Wrestling tag team champions, and I still feel that although we were the champions, we started to prove ourselves to the wrestlers and the boys in the back and the bookers and promoters.

 Just a quick backstory on how I got booked on that show.
 I wrestled on the show in November 2014, but in August 2014, Tommy Dreamer and the other trainers at his school had a seminar in Poughkeepsie, NY, and three other guys went up to try out.
-It was half try out to get booked by House of Hardcore, and the other half was that one person that never wrestled before would get a free scholarship to House of Hardcore’s wrestling school.
+It was half trying out to get booked by House of Hardcore, and the other half was that one person that never wrestled before would get a free scholarship to House of Hardcore’s wrestling school.
 So just a very cool interesting concept.
 I did it.
 I paid whatever it was, $100, hoping for the best and maybe I’ll get an opportunity.
 Maybe talent relations will get a look at me and know who I am by the end of the day.

-After that he didn’t announce who won.
+After that, he didn’t announce who won.
 It wasn’t like ‘Ladies and gentlemen, the winner of the seminar, Joe Schmoe’.
 There was no announcement at all.
 I just wanted to keep in contact with him.
 So, I gave him my resume and I said I’m sure you get a million of these and is it okay if I give you mine?
 He said ‘Well, now it’s a million and one’.
 He took my resume, and I got his email address and I emailed him maybe a week later maybe thanking him for the seminar, and asked what day he was going to be at his school, I just wanted to show up.

 As you can hear by my voice, I’m like ‘Oh, shit this is real.
 I am going to get booked’.
 This is the end of August, I don’t talk to him again for a month.
 No contact at all from him.
 I’m thinking ah, man, is this really going to happen?
 Did he just say this?
 So, I contacted someone who knew him personally and I said can I have Tommy Dreamer’s number and he said sure no problem.
 I had his email, but he probably gets like fifty million emails a day.
 Finally, I grow some balls and I text him.
 He goes “Anthony Green?”
 I go, “Yeah.”
-“Are you available this date?”
+“Are you available on this date?”
 I say, “Yeah.”
 “I want to book you for this date for House of Hardcore.”
 I am like “Perfect”.
-That’s how I officially got booked.

-Now if we want to talk about the day of, which I assume you do, the day of, Donovan Dijak and Camand I all drive up, and I somehow hit the biggest pothole in history and my car is like ruined.
+Now if we want to talk about the day of, which I assume you do, the day of, Donovan Dijak and Cam and I all drive up, and I somehow hit the biggest pothole in history and my car is like ruined.
 If I go over 60 miles an hour it makes just a terrible noise, and instead of stopping and checking it out.
 I am like, I need to get to Philadelphia and we are only in Connecticut.
 There is this three-hour drive, I am like, screw it I am going to deal with it.
 I put the music loud so I didn’t have to hear it, and I drive all the way to Philly not knowing what I was going to do on the show.

-I think as a fan, and this isn’t me discrediting anyone in the match, but as a fan you see us all come out and it’s a bunch of students and indie guys that nobody cares about, and they are putting Little Guido in the match to make the fans a little interested.
+I think as a fan, and this isn’t me discrediting anyone in the match, but as a fan you see us all come out.
+It’s a bunch of students and indie guys that nobody cares about.
+They are putting Little Guido in the match to make the fans a little interested.
 No one knew who I was.
-And then the match happened and then honestly, we had the normal ‘holy shit’ chants, an ‘ECW’ chant, we got a ‘please come back chant,’ a ‘that was awesome,’ chant so it couldn’t have ended up any better with a raucous crowd.
+Then the match happened and then honestly, we had the normal ‘holy shit’ chants.
+An ‘ECW’ chant, we got a ‘please come back chant,’ a ‘that was awesome,’ chant so it couldn’t have ended up any better with a raucous crowd.
 That crowd is not forgiving, and if it sucked it sucked.

 I should shill my stuff.
-You can reach me on twitter, Instagram and snapchat @allgoodag.
+You can reach me on Twitter, Instagram, and Snapchat @allgoodag.
 On my Facebook I sometimes accept wrestling fans if I’m actually looking.
 You can look me up, Anthony Greene.
 I also have a fan page, which is ‘All Good’ Anthony Greene.
 Other than that, I have a few awesome shows coming up.